 MongoDB Federated Authentication links your credentials across many MongoDB systems.
 MongoDB Cloud Manager implements authentication using the Federated Identity Management model.

 Your company manages your credentials using an Identity Provider (IdP).
 With its IdP, your company can enable you to authenticate with other services across the web.

-You configure MongoDB Atlas to authenticate using data passed from your IdP.
+You configure Cloud Manager to authenticate using data passed from your IdP.

 This goes beyond SSO as your IdP manages your credentials, not MongoDB.
-Your users can use Atlas without needing to remember another username and password.
+Your users can use Cloud Manager without needing to remember another username and password.

-To link your IdP to Atlas you provide each with the appropriate metadata.
-After you link your IdP to Atlas, map domains, organizations, and roles to your IdP:
+To link your IdP to Cloud Manager you provide each with the appropriate metadata.
+Once you have linked your IdP to Cloud Manager, map domains and organizations to your IdP:

 - Domain Mapping